 Upon entering into the 2023 Committed Equity Facility, the Company agreed to issue to Keystone an aggregate of 25,156 Commitment Shares as consideration for Keystone's commitment to purchase Common Shares upon the Company's direction under the 2023 Committed Equity Facility.
 The Company issued 7,547 Common Shares, or 30% of the Commitment Shares, on the date of the 2023 Committed Equity Facility and an additional 7,547 First Back-End Commitment Shares, or 30% of the Commitment Shares, were issued to Keystone 90 days following the Commencement date for nil cash proceeds.
-The remaining 10,062 Second Back-End

-Commitment Shares, or 40% of the Commitment Shares, were issued to Keystone in January 2024, 180 days following the Commencement Date.
+The remaining 10,062 Second Back-End Commitment Shares, or 40% of the Commitment Shares, were issued to Keystone in January 2024, 180 days following the Commencement Date.

 In the year ended December 31, 2023, the Company's issuance of Common Shares to Keystone comprised 720,494 Common shares sold to Keystone at an average price of \$2.91 per Common share for cash proceeds of \$2.1 million and the 15,094 Commitment Shares.
-In April 2024, the Company issued 510,101 Common Shares to Keystone at an average price of \$1.36 per Common share for cash proceeds of \$694,000.
+During the six months ended June 30, 2024, the Company issued 510,101 Common Shares to Keystone at an average price of \$1.36 per Common Share for cash proceeds of \$694 thousand and 10,062 Commitment Shares.
+The Company recognized \$82 thousand of financing costs associated with professional fees during the six months ended June 30, 2024.
+Since inception to April 2024, the time the Committed Equity Facility was terminated, the Company's issuance of Common Shares to Keystone comprised of an aggregate of 1,230,595 Common Shares at an average price of \$2.27 per Common Share for aggregate gross cash proceeds of \$2.8 million and 25,156 Commitment Shares.
+From inception to the termination of the Committed Equity Facility, the Company recognized \$168 thousand of financing costs associated with professional fees.
 In April 2024, the Company's issuances of Common Shares to Keystone reached the Total Commitment of the Committed Equity Facility, i.e. 19.99% of the Common Shares outstanding immediately prior to the execution of the 2023 Committed Equity Facility Agreement.